Azure/Avere/docs/legacy/hpc-cache-preview.md

 **Note:** Your clients must be able to access the secure virtual network and subnet that houses your cache.
 For example, create client VMs within the same virtual network, or use a jump host in the virtual network for access from outside.
 (Remember that nothing else can be hosted inside the cache's subnet.)

+## Populate new Blob storage

+If you are using a new Blob container as a storage target, you might want to move your existing data to the container as soon as you connect a few clients.
+The Azure HPC Cache optimizes back-end writes in parallel, so the most efficient way to move data onto its back-end storage is through multiple connections.

+The [Parallel data ingest](https://docs.microsoft.com/en-us/azure/avere-vfxt/avere-vfxt-data-ingest) documentation provided for the Avere vFXT for Azure product outlines data copying strategies that work well with the Azure HPC Cache.

+Note that a basic, single-threaded copy operation does not give a good result when moving large datasets to Blob storage through the Azure HPC Cache.

 ## Additional information

 More details about the Azure HPC Cache will be available in September 2019.